pedroslev/rooftop-challenge/README.md

 ```

 ### Obtaining blocks when clicking on 'Get blocks' button
-This is a get request using axios, parameters as token are given on submit retrieved
+This is a GET request using axios, parameters as token are given on submit retrieved
 on a useState React variable.
 Blocks obtained are also stored on a useState React
 variable
 ```javascript